gecio/gecio.github.io/docs/_optimist/guided_tour/step05/index.en.md

 ## Network

-To create VMs a network is required.
+To create VMs, a network is required.
 Here are some common network commands:

 - `openstack network create`
     Creates a new network